Bluedot-Innovation/documentation/docs/Implementation and Best Practices Guides/Curbside & Pickup implementation guide.md

 Curbside Pickup Implementation Guide
 ====================================

-This guide explains how to successfully implement a curb-side use case using Bluedot.
+This guide explains how to successfully implement a curb-side use case using Rezolve.

 SDK Implementation
 ------------------